apkatsikas/subcordant/README.md

 * Say what the album name is
 * Support playlist
 * DOn't emit that ffmpeg was cancelled
+* Allow one signal kill to exit cleanly

 ## Scenarios to test
 * Stream from subsonic is slower than reading the file from ffmpeg